If you haven’t given much thought about where you purchase your Christmas tree from, Farmer John at Augustine’s Farm offered offers a primer.

 At Augustine’s Farm, there are a range of trees, from tabletop “Charlie Brown trees” that start at $15-$25, to 8 ft or 9 ft trees that go for $80 or $90.

 “Ninety percent of our customers are repeat customers,” Farmer John said.

 In Kathy’s greenhouse, there are abundant poinsettias in white, pink and red.

 In addition to holiday trees, wreathes and poinsettias, the farm stand still offers an abundant variety of vegetables, fruit cider, and fresh eggs.

 Farmer John said he and Kathy plan to close for the season on Dec.
-20, and re-open on March 15, 2017.
+22, and re-open in March.

 Check out Augustine’s on Facebook

 Augustine’s Farm is located at 1332 King Street in Greenwich.
 The stand is open daily until Dec.
 22, 2017.

 Email news tips to Greenwich Free Press editor Leslie.Yager@GreenwichFreePress.com